frakti/windows-chef-poc/README.md

 - AS a user I WANT to increase employer salary AND persist it into database
 - AS a returning user I WANT to see current salary value fetched from redis cache

-If you're wondering why I'm using locally chef-server when I could go with chef-zero, it is because I would like to pay with environment more closer to production.
+If you're wondering why the heck I'm using locally chef-server when I could go with chef-zero instead, it is because I would like to pay with environment more closer to production and play around with this in isolated environment.

 Architecture
 ------------